Protocol for Student Conference Funding

 Regional Officers of approved student organizations (2Ls and 3Ls) and eligible for conference grant funding once per academic year.
 3L Regional Officers are eligible Fall semester only.

 National Officers of approved student organizations (2Ls and 3Ls) are eligible for conference grant funding twice per academic year.

-1Ls are not eligible unless circumstances allow the Vice Dean or designee to grant permission such as a Spring Semester 1L who has been elected to organizational leadership for the following academic year.
+1Ls are not eligible unless circumstances allow the Assistant Dean of Student Services or designee to grant permission such as a Spring Semester 1L who has been elected to organizational leadership for the following academic year.

 Second semester 1Ls who receive funding and subsequently transfer will be required to repay the amount funded by the Law School.
 Failure to pay subjects the student to a lock on his/her record.

 Preference will be shown to 2Ls as they will be in a better position to use the experience constructively for the betterment of the student body.

 - Transportation to and from the conference, e.g., lesser of mileage to/from airport plus airfare or mileage to/from conference subject to the Fly versus Drive rule

 - Extraneous travel such as taxis, meals and other fees are not eligible for reimbursement

 Amount of Funding: